Community Outreach Specialist Jobs in USA with Visa Sponsorship

 What visa options exist beyond H-1B for this role?

-If the employer is a nonprofit affiliated with research or higher education, they may qualify as a cap-exempt H-1B filer, bypassing the annual lottery entirely.
+If the employer is a nonprofit affiliated with research or higher education, they may qualify as a cap-exempt H-1B visa filer, bypassing the annual lottery entirely.
 The O-1A is another option for outreach professionals with documented achievements, awards, or significant contributions to the field.
-TN status covers Canadians and Mexicans in social worker classifications.
+TN visa status covers Canadians and Mexicans in social worker classifications.
 Some roles at international organizations may also qualify for G-4 or related status.

 Does a three-year bachelor's degree qualify for an H-1B in this field?